Hire an Objective-C team that keeps legacy iOS shipping without a rewrite

 Your company bought the product, the original team scattered, the rewrite attempt was paused six months in, and nobody is sure how the payments or auth flows actually work.
 You need engineers who are not afraid of method swizzling, associated objects and ten-year-old category files.

-What a dedicated Objective-C team really does
+What a dedicated Objective-C team actually owns each sprint

-Engagement models and honest pricing
+Engagement models and monthly pricing

 Stabilization sprint